fntechgit/fnEvent/src/pages/custom-pages/faq.md

 Your healthcare professional will record your medical history, including known allergies and currentmedications, prior to the Allergan Medical Institute® ACCELERATE Program.

-You will also need to complete any applicable pre-appointment paperwork required by your healthcare professional,including a treatment consent form, with your injector prior to the program.
-Your healthcare professional may alsohave you sign a document indicating that you have not taken certain medications and/or supplements before yourtreatment.
+You will also need to complete any applicable pre-appointment paperwork required by your healthcare professional, including a treatment consent form, with your injector prior to the program.
+Your healthcare professional may also have you sign a document indicating that you have not taken certain medications and/or supplements before your treatment.

 ###### **<br>How do I sign up?**